IamAshishSingh02/PORTFOLIO/README.md

 ## PORTFOLIO

-A code repo for my Portfolio.
+A personal portfolio website built using TypeScript, showcasing my projects, skills, and resume.

 ```javascript